 Any IR courses except IR 002, 019, 090, 307, 388, 389, 391, or courses from an approved list.

 Emeriti.
-Linda S. Lefkowitz, PhD (Princeton University); Rajan M. Menon, PhD (University of Illinois Urbana); Bruce E. Moon, PhD (Ohio State University); David W. Pankenier, PhD (Stanford University); Oles M. Smolansky, PhD (Columbia University); Anje C. Van Der Naald, PhD (University of Illinois Urbana); Lenora D. Wolfgang, PhD (University of Pennsylvania); Raymond F. Wylie, PhD (University of London)
+Linda S. Lefkowitz, PhD (Princeton University); Rajan M. Menon, PhD (University of Illinois at Urbana-Champaign); Bruce E. Moon, PhD (Ohio State University); David W. Pankenier, PhD (Stanford University); Oles M. Smolansky, PhD (Columbia University); Anje C. Van Der Naald, PhD (University of Illinois at Urbana-Champaign); Lenora D. Wolfgang, PhD (University of Pennsylvania); Raymond F. Wylie, PhD (University of London)